rust-lang/rust/src/doc/rustc/src/command-line-arguments.md

 pathname syntax.
 For example `--remap-path-prefix foo=bar` will match `foo/lib.rs` but not `./foo/lib.rs`.

-<a id="option-remap-cwd-prefix"></a>
-## `--remap-cwd-prefix`: remap paths under the cwd in output

-Remap all absolute paths that are rooted under the current working directory to be under the given value instead.
-The given value may be absolute or relative, or empty.
-This switch takes precidence over `--remap-path-prefix` in case they would both match a given path.

-This flag allows the command line to be universally reproducible, such that the same execution will work on all machines, regardless of build environment.

-This is an unstable option.
-Use `-Z remap-cwd-prefix=val` to specify a value.

 <a id="option-json"></a>
 ## `--json`: configure json messages printed by the compiler